 2. For the most serene (and least crowded) experience, visit on a weekday.

-3. The Maroon Bells are conveniently accessible by bus from 8 a.m. to 5 p.m. from June 28 through approximately the first week of October.
+3. The Maroon Bells are conveniently accessible by bus from 7 a.m. to 5 p.m. from May 26 through October 22.
 Make your reservation here.

 4. Bring your four-legged friend along for a hike!
-All of the hiking trails surrounding the Maroon Bells are pet-friendly, but pets must be on a leash.
+Other than the scenic loop trail, the hiking trails surrounding the Maroon Bells are pet-friendly, but pets must be on a leash.